Glade-tool/GladeKitUnityPlugin/README.md

 To install the plugin into a Unity project:

-1. Open the GladeKit desktop app
+1. Download then open the GladeKit desktop app
-2. Click the install button to install the plugin into your Unity project
+2. Click the install button in the application to install the plugin into your Unity project (you must open have the Unity project open)
 3. The app downloads the latest release from this GitHub repository
 4. Installs it to your Unity project's `Packages/` folder
 5. Unity automatically detects and compiles the package